A1H1/DiscordMusicBot/Readme.md

 ## Discord Music Bot

-A discord music bot with auto playlist
+A discord music bot with auto playlist and music recommendations